-- The aircraft must be suited to the purpose and must be registered to perform the task as per agency guidelines. - The aircraft must be equipped with a Global Positioning System (GPS) that has a moving map display with topographic features and dull data logging capabilities. - Crew must include a navigator (appropriately trained air observer). - The location of all bait transects must be accurately recorded and kept for at least three years. - A restrained leak-proof bait hopper and bait distribution mechanism (or equivalent) should be used for dispensing of baits. - The pilot must be suitably experienced and licensed to perform the task - Aircraft operators must ensure that their flying operations comply with requirements of the Civil Aviation Safety Authority.
+- The aircraft must be suited to the purpose and must be registered to perform the task as per agency guidelines. - The aircraft must be equipped with a Global Positioning System (GPS) that has a moving map display with topographic features and dull data logging capabilities. - Crew must include a navigator (appropriately trained air observer) - The location of all bait transects must be accurately recorded. - A restrained leak-proof bait hopper and bait distribution mechanism (or equivalent) should be used for dispensing of baits. - The pilot must be suitably experienced and licensed to perform the task - Aircraft operators must ensure that their flying operations comply with requirements of the Civil Aviation Safety Authority.